Overview

 2.2 Context Menu (Right-Click)

-Right-clicking on a node or edge opens a context menu with actions:
+Right-clicking on a node or edge opens a context menu with these actions.

 • Delete — remove the element.